It’s all about the data

 This is part of a bigger picture

 The purpose of this blog post is to introduce the high level concept of what should be in a Weekly Manufacturing Production Report.
 You may have some roadblocks that get in the way of doing this.
 For example, do you have standard rates for operations?
 Are you collecting labor data?
 Do you have one integrated system to keep all the data?
 Maybe you just don’t know where to start.
-Whatever the case, this is how we help companies.
+Whatever the case, this is how Visual South helps companies.
 You can start with a free 30 minute conversation with me.
 I assure you, it won’t be a sales pitch.